The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-for some constant $A > 0$. \end{conjecture} \begin{remark} It is sufficient for our purpose to mention only the polynomial dependence in $w$ in Conjecture~\ref{mean-Lindelof}.
-In the $\tau$-aspect, we may sharpen an arbitrary exponent $A > 0$ to deduce a hybrid subconvex bound (say, $|w|^{3+\epsilon}$ is enough pertinent). \end{remark} Denote by $0 \leqslant \eta \leqslant 1$ the additional exponent of $T$ for the mean value of Rankin--Selberg $L$-functions on the critical line, more precisely
+for some $A > 0$. \end{conjecture} \begin{remark} The polynomial dependence in $w$ suffices as in Conjecture~\ref{mean-Lindelof}.
+In the $\tau$-aspect,~one may specify the exponent $A$ to obtain hybrid subconvexity (say, $|w|^{3+\epsilon}$ would be reasonable). \end{remark} Let $0 \leq \eta \leq 1$ denote the additional exponent of $T$ for the mean value of Rankin--Selberg $L$-functions on the critical line.
+More precisely, we define the quantity $\eta$ by

 so that